orfeotoolbox/OTB/README.md

 scale.
 A wide variety of applications are available: from ortho-rectification or pansharpening, all the way to classification, SAR processing, and much more!

-All of OTB's algorithms are accessible from Monteverdi, QGIS, Python, the command line or C++.
-Monteverdi is an easy to use visualization tool with an emphasis on hardware accelerated rendering for high resolution imagery (optical and SAR).
-With it, end-users can visualize huge raw imagery products and access all of the applications in the toolbox.
-From resource limited laptops to high performance MPI clusters, OTB is available on Windows, Linux and Mac.
+All of OTB's algorithms are accessible from QGIS, Python, the command line or C++.
+QGIS is an easy to use visualization tool for high resolution imagery (optical and SAR).
+With it, end-users can visualize huge raw imagery products and access all of the applications in the toolbox (see plugin installation instruction on [Cookbook](https://www.orfeo-toolbox.org/CookBook/QGISInterface.html)).
+From resource limited laptops to high performance MPI clusters, OTB is available on Windows, Linux and Docker.
 It is community driven, extensible and heavily documented.
 Orfeo ToolBox is not a black box!

 ### Resources
 * [OTB's website](https://www.orfeo-toolbox.org/)